thesfinox/aiphy-ml-tools-homework/README.md

 Hands-on sessions are presented as _Jupyter_ notebooks.

 ## Installation
 _Jupyter_ notebooks are supposed to be used on the CINECA school account.
-Follow the guide to run the forward2 bash script Notebooks should work fine in Colab.
+Follow the guide to run the forward2 bash script.

+Notebooks should also work fine in Colab.

 On your login node home, create a folder
 ```bash
 mkdir MLtools
 cd MLtools
 ```

 Then, clone this repository
 ```bash
  git clone https://github.com/pumazzo/AIPHY24.git